ff-derEchte/Emerald/README.md

 Emerald is an API specifically tailored to make minecraft plugin development easier.
 The API is a standalone api that works separate from any Spigot or Bukkit based APIs and therefore has a few benefits:
+> Disclaimer: For now this is not true because the current implementation just wraps spigot, but the goal is to created a nms based custom server that runs emerald

 ### Benefits